tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 Note that for most of the variants the Parent (`Customer`) controls the lifecycle.
 From an Object composition<sup>[[2]](#notes)</sup> perspective this usually makes sense in a Parent/Child scenario.
 This is dealing with ORM at the entity level, and Variants A to D all do this.

 Variants E and F are unidirectional from the Child side.
-This precludes lifecycle control from `Customer` to `Profile` and pushes lifecycle management up a level.
-To the Caller.
+This precludes lifecycle control from `Customer` to `Profile` and pushes lifecycle management to the Caller.
 In the case of many applications this is a Service layer.

 Let's look at the first Variant in detail, then summarise the other Variants.